Mechanics' Institute, Manchester: Early years

 In 1825 the first building in England expressly designed for use as a mechanics' institute was erected for its use in Cooper Street, off Princess Street, in Manchester.
 This was demolished in the early 1970s.

 Although the original purpose of the institute was maintained, it was increasingly the case that emphasis was placed also on the wider social aspects of the organisation.
 Heywood's initial optimism regarding the moral upliftment of a significant number of working men through technical education was tempered by the realisation that tiredness and even employment status impeded its achievement.
 From around 1830, the scope of education was widened to include more elementary aspects, there were proposals to set up reading groups in surrounding areas that would be supplied with books from the institute's library, and also moves to encourage involvement in sports and in general social events.
 Mostly led from the top, although occasionally the result of explicit demands from its membership, the changes included the creation of a room for reading newspapers, a change in the type of lectures, which became less rigidly based on scientific topics, as also did the library stock, and events such as concerts, exhibitions and excursions played a more important role.
 Facilities for educating women and children were also introduced but, for example, a request to begin classes in history was rejected because of fears that it would lead to debates about politics.

 This institute organised the first City exhibition in 1837 and this led to a large number of similar exhibitions in English industrial towns and cities.
 By the 1840s, the exhibitions included thousands of casts, busts and masks relating to the fashionable subject of phrenology and were attracting over 100,000 visitors.
 The Manchester Phrenological Society used its facilities.

 Relocation

 The institute moved to the current building in 1855.
 The building was designed by J. E. Gregan in an Italian palazzo style and was Gregan's last work.
-It consists of three tall storeys with a basement and blind attic storey and is constructed of brick with stone dressings.
-"It set a standard for the scale of the commercial warehouses which were to follow, but the nobility and purity of the design sets it apart from its neighbours."

 The inaugural meeting of the Trades Union Congress was held in the building, 2–6 June 1868.
 In 1882 it was decided to establish a technical school, the Technical School and Mechanics' Institution; it opened in September 1882.
 This was the beginning of the institution later known as UMIST.

-Present day
+20th century–present

+On 11 May 1972, the building was designated a Grade II* listed structure.

 As of 1988 it is home to Mechanics Centre Ltd, a not for profit organisation, which provides various rooms for meetings, functions and conferences.